wachaon/wes/docs/README.en.md

 ```

-When you access *raw* of the private repository with a browser, the *token* will be displayed, so copy the *token* and use it.
+When you access the *raw* of the private repository with a browser, the *token* will be displayed, so copy the *token* and use it.

 You can also install a module in a private repository by running it in the console within the *token* 's lifetime.